kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 There are a few ways to do authentication, you can use service account tokens for authentication, and/or you can also use a static username/password via an httpasswd ***REMOVED***le.

 See the [expose-route.yaml][expose-route-con***REMOVED***g] con***REMOVED***guration for an example of setting enabling an Openshift route and con***REMOVED***guring authentication with both options enabled.
+See the [openshift authentication][#openshift-authentication] section below for details on how authentication is done.
 Make sure you modify the `reporting-operator.spec.authProxy.httpasswdData` and `reporting-operator.spec.authProxy.cookieSeed` values.

 Once installed with the customized con***REMOVED***guration to enable the route, you should query in your namespace to check for the route: